Features

 Drive External Traffic

 Another major issue with sending external traffic on your Amazon product page is that you cannot add pixels or tracking.
 If you are sending traffic without tracking code or pixels, you are basically blindly sending traffic and not knowing its effectiveness.
-With landing pages you add events tracking on the page, such as clicks, view, sign up, and now purchases using the new Amazon attribution tool.
+With an Amazon Landing Page you can add events tracking on the page, such as clicks, view, sign up, and now purchases using the new Amazon attribution tool (Amazon Landing Page Examples).

 By having a landing page with a full set of tracking for Google and Facebook Ads, you have the analytics to really scale out your off Amazon paid ads.
 Allowing you to optimize the ads and feel confident about scaling up your ads and increasing traffic.